-- 14. The commitments in the previous South Oxfordshire Core Strategy and the outcomes of wider economic strategies as well as the transport evidence pointed to significant demand and pressure on the road and rail network. - 15.
-In 2016 when the South Oxfordshire Local Plan was early in development, transport modelling work was being undertaken to support the Local Plan, the Local Transport Plan at that time (LTP4, Core Document G.5) and its related Area Strategies, especially the Science Vale Area Strategy which was updated in 2016. - 16.
-Significant housing need was identified in the Oxfordshire Strategic Housing Market Assessment.
-This would trigger a demand for several transport schemes, when factoring in housing needs with past job growth and projections for future
+15. In 2016 when the Vale of White Horse LPP2 was early in development, transport modelling work was being undertaken to support LPP2, the Local Transport Plan at that time (LTP4, Core Document G.5) and its related Area Strategies, especially the Science Vale Area Strategy1, updated in 2016.